LCAV/mooc-hwlab/docs/real-world-dsp/benchmarking.md

 ![](../.gitbook/assets/screenshot-2019-10-10-at-16.57.46-1.png)

 Note the last block on the right column _APB1 Timer clocks \(MHz\):_ 48.
 It means that your timer is "driven" by a base tick frequency of 48MHz. in order to reduce this to $$1 \, \mu s$$or in other word 1 MHz, you will have to divide it by 48.
 This number is thus your prescaler.
-This lead to the following timer configuration:
+This leads to the following timer configuration:

 ![](../.gitbook/assets/screenshot-2019-10-10-at-16.58.09-1.png)

-Note the _Counter Period_, it is the value at where the interrupt is triggered, here it is set to the maximum value.
+Note the _Counter Period_, it is the value where the interrupt is triggered, here it is set to the maximum value.
 {% endtab %}

 {% tab title="Task 2" %}